Home Health Stroke: causes, symptoms, first aid, prevention

 • foam at the mouth;

-• squint, the gaze is directed to the side of the body where the injury occurred;
+• strabismus, gaze directed to the side of the body where the injury occurred;

 • acute sharp headache, for no apparent reason.

-If you find at least one sign of a stroke, call a doctor.
-Remember that a stroke develops quickly enough.
-If during the first 2 hours the patient is provided with qualified assistance, there is a rather big chance of avoiding dire consequences.
+If you find at least one sign of a stroke, call the doctors.
+Remember that a stroke develops quite quickly.
+If the patient receives qualified assistance within the first 2 hours, there is a good chance of avoiding dire consequences.

 First aid for stroke